hartwigmedical/hmftools/cuppa/README.md

 This approach results in more granular y-values, which improves the isotonic regression fit.

+After calibrating the probabilities, they are normalized to sum to 1.

 #### FusionProbOverrider
 Certain gene fusions are highly characteristic of certain cancer types, e.g. RUNX1-RUNX1T1 for acute myeloid leukemia (AML), but were not prevalent enough in the training set (i.e. too few training samples) to be picked up as dominant